Dottenpixel/flowplayer-sandboxing/delivery/README.txt

 	.video_area.branded .share_bar .logo { background-image: url(img/video_logo_sm.png); }
 	.video_area.branded .video_player { background-image: url(img/video_loader_3d.png); }

-Several tracking event are caught in the player and call and then call the vidTrack() function.
-In vidTrack() is where the event is handled and this is where a custom tracking
+Several tracking events are caught in the player and then call the $.fn.makeVideo.vidTrack() function.
+In vidTrack() is where the event is handled and this is where a custom tracking function code can be executed.

 Tracking events that exist:
 	loaded		:	video player has been loaded play		:	user started playing the video